Who’s Responsible for Cloud Security?

 The shared responsibility model is a method for determining which roles cloud service providers and cloud service customers play in cloud security.
-In general, the shared responsibility model outlines that providers are responsible for security of the cloud, and customers are responsible for security in the cloud.
+In general, the shared responsibility model outlines that providers are responsible for the security of the cloud, and customers are responsible for security in the cloud.
 Cloud service providers and customers must work together to meet cloud security objectives.

 To understand the shared responsibility model, let’s think about security requirements as a spectrum.
 Cloud service customers add together all of the regulatory, industry, and business requirements (GDPR, PCI DSS, contracts, etc.) that apply to their organization and the sum equals all of that organization’s specific security requirements.
 These security requirements will help ensure that data is confidential, has integrity, and is available.
 On one end of the security requirement spectrum is cloud service providers and on the other is cloud service customers.
 The provider is responsible for some of these security requirements, and the customer is responsible for the rest, but some should be met by both parties.
 Cloud service providers and cloud service customers both have an obligation to protect data.